Best GPS trackers for kids tried and tested

 Walmart$59.90View offer

 The AngelSense tracker was tested by Mother&Baby's Laura Healy who rated it highly overall at 4*.
-"I tested it with my 8-year-old daughter, who is not obviously old enough to go anywhere alone, but I was able to track her on a family day out when she was with other family members, and the device was accurate, even working within buildings if it can pick up a WiFi signal," she said.
+"I tested it with my 8-year-old daughter, who is not old enough to go anywhere alone, but I was able to track her on a family day out when she was with other family members, and the device was accurate, even working within buildings if it can pick up a WiFi signal," she said.
 She felt it was accurate and provided reassurance, "It seems to be incredibly accurate and lets you see where your child is with regular updates to your phone (although you can reduce these in settings to save the battery).
-I like that despite it being GPS you can also track indoors because it searches for WiFi signals."
+I like that despite it being GPS, you can also track indoors because it searches for WiFi signals."

 She found the battery life was one downside as it needed charging after 24 hours, saying, "The battery does drain quite quickly if you use all the functions; however, because we have not used it for long journeys and we haven’t needed the voice calls, the tracker lasts 24 hours.
-This is good, but inconvenient that you need to charge it daily.
+This is good, but inconvenient if you need to charge it daily.
 I like that you can set a reminder for each evening that will notify your phone to remind you to charge it when your child is in bed."

 Read our full AngelSense GPS Tracker review